miguelagsilva/Group-7-project-CSCE3444-fa25/README.md

 LeetCode for Kids is a web application that enables children to learn how to program in Python interactively.

 # Team Members
-- Aminat Usman:Team Coordinator, Frontend Developer
+- Aminat Usman: Team Coordinator, Frontend Developer
 - Miguel Silva: Frontend Development Coordinator / Requirements Coordinator
 - Arnav Saxena: Backend Development Coordinator